ACINQ/eclair/source/index.html.md

 Open a channel to another lightning node.
 You must specify the target **nodeId** and the funding satoshis for the new channel.
 Optionally you can send to the remote a _pushMsat_ value and you can specify whether this should be a public or private channel (default is set in the config).

-You can optionally set the initial routing fees that this channel will use (_feeBaseMsat_ and _feeProportionalMillionths_).
+If you already have another channel to the same node, the routing fees that will be used for this new channel will be the same as your existing channel.
+Otherwise the values from `eclair.conf` will be used (see `eclair.relay.fees` in your `eclair.conf`).

+If you want to override the routing fees that will be used, you must use the `updaterelayfee` API before opening the channel.

 ### HTTP Request